at Berkshire Community College

 Helping people around the region tell their stories

 and listen to the stories of others

-The Housatonic Heritage Oral History Center at Berkshire Community College is a project of the Upper Housatonic Valley National Heritage Area (Housatonic Heritage) and serves the watershed region of the Housatonic River in Western Massachusetts and Northwest Connecticut.
+The Housatonic Heritage Oral History Center at Berkshire Community College is a project of the Upper Housatonic Valley National Heritage Area (Housatonic Heritage) and serves Western Massachusetts and Northwest Connecticut.
 The Center was established on the campus of Berkshire Community College and maintains a very strong partnership with BCC, working closely with staff, students, and faculty.

 We welcome your inquires and look forward to talking with you about your oral history project.

 Photos appearing above: 1) An oral history interview with David Wasielewski, BCC student interviewer, and David Resnik, World War II veteran; Wendy Germain on camera; and Paul O’Brien, advising us on Library of Congress protocols for their Veterans Project.
 In the CTSB-Lee, MA. studio.
 2) An artist on the BCC campus (from the BCC Library archives).
 3) Dennis Powell, President of the Berkshire Chapter of the NAACP, after an oral history interview held in the Berkshire Eagle Podcast Studio.
 4) Thomas O’Connell, Founding BCC President.
 5) Tattiya Maruco, BCC faculty member, and Alisa Del Tufo, founding director of the Threshold Collaborative, chatting after a Oral History and Social Justice workshop given by Del Tufo; 5) Magdalene Adams, former NAACP Berkshire Chapter president, after an oral history interview at BCC.
 In the background is Len Kates, who was the NAACP organizer on the project.